SanaxM/finbot/README.md

-# finbot
+# InvestiBuddy©
-LLM based chatbot for financial advisors
+A chatbot built using Python's Tkinter library, LangChain and OpenAI.